abinit/abinit/doc/tutorial/compilation.md

     MaxOsx users should replace `LD_LIBRARY_PATH` with `DYLD_LIBRARY_PATH`

-## How to compile Libxc
+## How to compile libxc

 At this point, it should not be so difficult to compile and install the libxc library for the XC functional.
-Libxc is written in C, it supports the standard `configure && make` approach and, most importantly, the library does not have any external dependecies other than basic libraries that are available on every decent Unix-like installations.
+Libxc is written in C and the build systems supports the standard `configure && make` approach.
+The library does not have any external dependency other than basic libraries that are already installed on every decent Unix-like installations.
 The only thing worth noticing is that you will need to activate the Fortran interface

 Also in this case, you are supposed to configure the package with the *--prefix* option, run the tests